 introduction to tenses other than the present

-You can register for this level if you have taken the Introductory course at least once, or if you already know how to do the following in French:
+You can register for this level if you have taken the Level 1 (formerly Introductory) course at least once, or if you already know how to do the following in French:

 count up to 20